+* These pixel layouts are only supported by the PNG format.

+If there is no alpha channel present in the texture, the default value #FF SHOULD be used.
+Unless specified otherwise, alpha channel is assumed to be in linear space while color and grayscale channels are assumed to be in sRGB color space.
+Texture filtering should be performed in sRGB, but a client SHOULD perform conversion to linear RGB (see Chapter 1.2.) before linear operations such as multi property blending take place.

+The box attribute was DEPRECATED in version 1.2.
+Producers SHOULD NOT generate it and consumer SHOULD ignore it.

-The tile style of wrap essentially means that the same texture should be repeated in the specified axis (both in the positive and negative directions), for the axis value modulo the specified width or height of the bounding box.
-The tile style of mirror means that each time the texture width or height is exceeded, the next repetition of the texture should be reflected across a plane perpendicular to the axis in question.
+tilestyleu, tilestylev - The tile style of wrap essentially means that the same texture SHOULD be repeated in the specified axis (both in the positive and negative directions), for the axis value.
+The tile style of mirror means that each time the texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question.
 The tile style of clamp means all Texture 2D Coordinates outside of the range zero to one will be assigned the color of the nearest edge pixel.
+The tile style of none means that all Texture 2D Coordinates outside the range zero to one will be assigned the color of the default object color.
+If the default object color is not defined the choice for the color is left to the consumer.

 The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the Thumbnails section.
-Alpha transparency values are ignored, except in the case of multi-materials, as described in chapter 5.

-The producer MAY require the use of a specific filter type by specifying either “linear” for bilinear interpolation or “nearest” for nearest neighbor interpolation.
+filter - The producer MAY require the use of a specific filter type by specifying either “linear” for bilinear interpolation or “nearest” for nearest neighbor interpolation.
 The producer SHOULD use “auto” to indicate to the consumer to use the highest quality filter available.
 If source texture is scaled with the model, the specified filter type MUST be applied to the scaling operation.
 The default value is “auto”.

+The following example shows how the filter MUST be applied to the texture.
+Figure 6-1 shows an example of a small texture which is tiled by vertically mirroring and horizontally wrapping.
+It illustrates that that the texture pixels are located at the center of each cell.
+All the filter operations should be performed in sRGB.